 Serial Number: 85793891

 The iconic ticking of 60 Minutes' stopwatch was successfully trademarked by CBS.
-The above video is a full hour of that sound, just in case you are bored and want to drive yourself insane.
+The above video is a full minute of that sound, just in case you've got some time to kill.

 Serial Number: 75326989